iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 - HDFS
 - Local files and directories outside the <abbr>workspace</abbr>

-> Note that these are a subset of the remote storage types supported by
+> Note that these are only a subset of the remote storage types supported by
 > `dvc remote`.

+> 💡 Note that external outputs are never pushed or pulled from/to
+> [remote storage](/doc/command-reference/remote), as they are already stored in
+> an external location.

-> Avoid using the same [DVC remote](/doc/command-reference/remote) (used for
+> ⚠️ Avoid using the same DVC remote (used for `dvc push`, `dvc pull`, etc.) for
-> `dvc push`, `dvc pull`, etc.) for external outputs, because it may cause file
+> external outputs, because it may cause file hash overlaps: the hash of an
-> hash overlaps: the hash of an external output could collide with a hash
+> external output could collide with a hash generated locally for another file
-> generated locally for another file with different content.
+> with different content.

 ## Examples